sephcodes66/predictive-maintenance-mlops/README.md

 ## Configuration

 All parameters for the project are defined in `config/main_config.yaml`.
-You can modify this file to change the behavior of the training and tuning processes without changing the source code.
+You can modify this file to change the behavior of the training and tuning processes without changing the source code.# predictive-maintenance-mlops